Learn French

 The French saying "L'habit ne fait pas le moine" revealed

-Are you ready to learn everything you ever wanted to know about the basic French proverb "L'habit ne fait pas le moine"?
-More precisely, this includes a detailed definition of what it is and how to use it in a conversation with an audio example.
-As well as the cool things we added like dialogue example, synonym, slow pronunciation audio and more!
+Are you ready to find out everything you want to know about the basic French proverb "L'habit ne fait pas le moine"?
+To be more specific, it includes a complete explanation of what it is and how to use it in a dialogue with an audio example.
+Along with the cool informations we added like synonyms, dialogue example, slow pronunciation audio and more!

 English translation